justingarfield/justingarfield.github.io/_posts/2023-04-17-raspberry-pi-4-talos-control-plane.md

 This post assumes you've already prepped your node(s) with a fresh install of Talos Linux.

+## Creating the configuration files

 {% capture warning_note %}
 Every file created in this post will contain sensitive information!
 <br />
 The post itself supplies throw-away dummy values that don't matter.
 <br />
-Make sure you store your own files in a secure location when finished setting up your cluster(s), as they hold keys, certificates, network information, etc.
+<strong>Make sure you store your own files in a secure location when finished setting up your cluster(s), as they hold keys, certificates, network information, etc.</strong>
 {% endcapture %}
 {% include warning-bubble.html content=warning_note %}

-## Creating the configuration files

 Generating and tweaking the Talos Machine Configuration files will probably be where most of your time is spent.
 It took me a lot of trial-and-error with different configuration values to get everything working the way I wanted (DNS, Hostnames, etc.)